Diggin' on You: Background and composition

 "Diggin' on You" was written and produced by American musician Babyface.
 The song was recorded at The Music Grinder Studios in Hollywood, California, from 1993 to September 1994, during production of TLC's second studio album, CrazySexyCool (1994).
 It was sent to contemporary hit radio in the United States on October 10, 1995, and released as a single in the United Kingdom on October 23, 1995.
 "Diggin' on You" was the fourth and final single to be released from CrazySexyCool.
 The cover art was photographed by Arnold Turner.

 Musically, "Diggin' on You" is a pop ballad, with a soul-pop influence.
 The song contains a "jeep beat" with a "streetwise vibe", and incorporates a hook.
 It consists of a guitar, with Babyface's synthesizer and drum machine arrangement.
 Lyrically, "Diggin' on You" depicts a boy hooking up with a girl "chillin' with [her] Kool-Aid in a park", with Lynn Ford of Indianapolis News opining that it has "a romantic aura steeped in young love".
 Writing for the Star Tribune, Chuck Campbell noted that "women [...] luxuriate in falling in love" during the song.
 Throughout the two verses, Tionne "T-Boz" Watkins sings about encountering a man while relaxing on a summer afternoon with Kool-Aid.
 Watkins, Rozonda "Chilli" Thomas, Debra Killings, and Bebé provide background vocals.

-Several "Diggin' on You" remixes were released, which Larry Flick of Billboard commented that it ranged from a live brass version with jazz-inspired horns, to a pop and house hybrid.
+Several "Diggin' on You" remixes were released, which Billboard commented ranged from a live brass version with jazz-inspired horns, to a pop and house hybrid.
 Writing for Record Mirror, Ralph Tee described C.J.
 Mackintosh's mix to be "slick [and] smooth" and sonically similar to Roy Ayers, the Untouchables production to contain a "darker hip hop" atmosphere, and compared the tone of Soulshock's remix to R. Kelly.